The characteristic variety for Feigin and Odesskii's elliptic algebras: Introduction

 \subsection{The algebras $Q_{n,k}(E,\tau)$}

-These algebras depend on a pair of relatively prime integers $n >k \ge 1$, a complex elliptic curve $E$, and a translation automorphism $\tau:E \to E$, or, what is almost the same thing, a point $\tau \in E$.
+These algebras depend on a pair of relatively prime integers $n >k \ge 1$ , a complex elliptic curve $E$, and a translation automorphism $\tau:E \to E$, or, what is almost the same thing, a point $\tau \in E$ .
 This notation will apply throughout the paper.
 For fixed $(E,\tau)$, the algebras form a family parametrized by the rational numbers $>1$; this parametrization is realized by writing each rational number $>1$ as $\frac{n}{k}$ with $n>k\ge 1$ being a pair of relatively prime positive integers.
-For a fixed such $\frac{n}{k}$, the $Q_{n,k}(E,\tau)$'s form a flat family parametrized by the moduli space of 2-pointed complex elliptic curves.

 Once and for all, we fix a lattice $\L$ in $\CC$ such that $E=\CC/\L$ and use the symbol $\tau$ for a point in $E$ and for a fixed preimage of it in $\CC$.
 In the introduction we assume $\tau$ is not in $\frac{1}{n}\L$.\footnote{We discussed the case $\tau \in \frac{1}{n}\Lambda$ in \cite{CKS1}.}